AlayaNetwork/alaya-devdocs/docs/在线MTool使用手册.md

 sidebar_label: OnLine MTool Tutorials
 ---

+## Introductory

+To facilitate transfer, pledge, delegate, and governance operations, Alaya provides MTool to assist users:

+- MTool supports Ubuntu 18.04 and Windows 10.
+This document describes the installation and use of Windows and Ubuntu, respectively.
+Users can choose from their own resources.
+- MTool provides two signature methods for transactions such as pledge: online signature and offline signature.This document describes online signing operations.
+For offline signing operations, refer to the [Offline MTool Manual](/alaya-devdocs/en/OffLine_MTool_Manual)。

 ## Install MTool

 In addition, this document introduces the operation of MTool under Windows and Ubuntu respectively.
 Users can choose according to their own resources.